neo-project/docs/en-us/white-paper.md

 The practice of digitizing assets in the blockchain world is called "tokenization".
 That is, the user issues a custom token and declares that the tokens represent an asset.
 Then this token can be traded and exchanged similarly to a Bitcoin.

 However, there are many flaws in the legalization of the token.
 The circulation of the token is similar to a transfer - the token can be transferred from the sender to the recipient without the consent of the recipient.
 This circulation is only suitable for assets of simple rights and without obligations (like money), and not applicable to equity, claims and other assets with complex rights and obligations.
-In AntShares, in order to complete the transfer of assets using electronic contracts, most of the cases will require the sender and recipient to sign with their respective private keys.
+In NEO, in order to complete the transfer of assets using electronic contracts, most of the cases will require the sender and recipient to sign with their respective private keys.
 In some cases, asset issuers are required to participate in the signature.
-Using electronic contracts to record the transfer of assets on the AntShares blockchain is merely another way to transfer offline assets and does not create any new legal relation, solving the legal flaws of tokenization.
+Using electronic contracts to record the transfer of assets on the NEO blockchain is merely another way to transfer offline assets and does not create any new legal relation, solving the legal flaws of tokenization.

 * **Account Authentication**

 Real name identity information is the basis of a large number of real world assets.
 In most cases the legal contract (legally binding contract) also requires real-name signature.
 When the legal conditions of the exchange or transaction participants have real name requirements, the user should have the ability to prove their true identity.
 At the same time, the disclosure of such information should be controlled by the user.
 A third party outside of the transaction should not receive user identity information.
 At the same time, identity authentication is only an option, not mandatory.
 If the transaction participants do not require each other's real names, the users do not need to authenticate.

-AntShares uses digital certificates to implement user authentication.
+NEO uses digital certificates to implement user authentication.
 Users (individuals or organizations) can apply for a digital certificate from the certificate authority (CA) to prove the correspondence between the public key and the identity they control.
-AntShares does not specify a CA, but instead the transaction participants choose a self-approved CA. For example, a Chinese user may choose any of the 38 CA agencies certified by the Ministry of Industry and Information, or may choose a company that is registered on the exchange to be the CA to verify and distribute the certificate.
+NEO does not specify a CA, but instead the transaction participants choose a self-approved CA. For example, a Chinese user may choose any of the 38 CA agencies certified by the Ministry of Industry and Information, or may choose a company that is registered on the exchange to be the CA to verify and distribute the certificate.

-Unlike the X.509 digital certificate implementation scheme, AntShares plans to use the blockchain to maintain the certificate revocation list and gradually form a set of digital certificate systems and identity authentication schemes based on blockchain technology.
+Unlike the X.509 digital certificate implementation scheme, NEO plans to use the blockchain to maintain the certificate revocation list and gradually form a set of digital certificate systems and identity authentication schemes based on blockchain technology.

 #### Fulfilling the needs of financial transactions